sweattep/modern_quotes/README.md

 >If the song was created more than 120 years ago and the author is unknown, it is likely in the public domain

+>learning activities designed to explore how to find meaning in data, primarily using open data from the NBA and WNBA

 >look forward to sharing

 >And he carried to his grave a feeling that Asian Americans were discriminated against also.